A new national rehabilitation service to reduce reoffending

 A national service was needed to enable probation practitioners to find suitable interventions for people and refer them to the suppliers who run intervention programmes.
 It also needed to allow those suppliers to report on what they deliver.
 The service forms an important part of a wider programme of work to transform the probation service.

 We successfully launched the ‘refer and monitor an intervention’ service in June 2021.
-At the time of writing, there have been 70,000 intervention referrals of which around half have now been delivered.
+At the time of writing, there had been 70,000 intervention referrals of which around half had been delivered.
 As the roadmap for the service is realised, and more intervention services are added, these numbers will grow substantially.

 What we did